section-engineering-education/engineering-education/content/articles/building-a-webpage-ui-with-compose-web/index.md

 - Using Domain-Specific Language(DSL) style in Compose

 ### Getting started with Compose web
-Compose web is part of the Compose Multi-platform which was recently released.
+Compose web is part of the Compose Multi-platform, which was recently released.
 The Compose multi-platform has simplified development since it allows code exchange between Web, Desktop, and Android applications.

-Using Compose web increases the performance of the web applications, reduces memory usage, and has made it easier for developers to iterate on features.
+Using Compose web increases the performance of the web applications, reduces memory usage, and makes it easier for developers to iterate on features.

 Let's see how we can create a Compose Web project using the IntelliJ IDEA.

 ### Step 1: Creating a Compose Web project
-To create a project, open the IntelliJ IDEA and click on `New` then `Project`.
+Open the IntelliJ IDEA and click on `New` then `Project` to create a project.
 From the menu, head down to `Gradle` and check the `Kotlin\Multiplatform` checkbox.
 Also, tick on `Kotlin DSL build script` and then click next.
 Give your project a suitable name and hit finish.
 Wait for Gradle build to finish.

 ![Create project](/engineering-education/building-a-webpage-ui-with-compose-web/create-project.png)